This post may contain affiliate links. You can view our affiliate disclosure here.

 Alternatively, you can check out our complete guide on how to swing a golf club.

+Thanks for reading this guide.
 Which grip style do you use?
 Let us know in the comments below!

 So the trick seems to be to keep a relatively relaxed hand when holding the club if I understand correctly?

-As for your question, you definitely don’t want to grip the club too tightly (or too loosely, for that matter).
+You definitely don’t want to grip the club too tightly (or too loosely, for that matter).
 You should apply a pressure that feels comfortable, with little to no tension in your hands and forearms, and also that allows you to have good control over the club throughout the swing.

 I’m sorry, but looking at your pintrest picture you have the weak and strong grip backwards